NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBA(B) does 1 more damage; pushes on block; does not high crush
 - 5BBBA(A) does 1 less damage, grab follow ups removed, but makes an unsubbable knockdown; knockdown starts getting up faster
 - 5BBBAA(A) added as a blockable command grab; does 5+40 damage and is breakable.
 Also on: 2BAA(A), 8BBA(A), 2BBA(A), 2BBBBA(A), 6BBAA(A); can press/hold 4 at the start to turn around and do the throw
-- 6B shoulder hitbox does not appear on the first active frame, hand hitbox is smaller for the first frame; becomes an untechable bounce with regular hitboxes on the second active frame; delay to 5B(B) changed to be an 8 frame wait instead of 10
+- 6B shoulder hitbox does not appear on the first active frame, becomes an untechable bounce on the second active frame; delay to 5B(B) changed to be an 8 frame wait instead of 10; high instead of mid
 - 2B has more stun
 - 2B(A) changed to be 6A
 - 2BA(A) added with stone clap